 So who experiences this first?
-I think the canary in the coal mine of what we’re experiencing was the retailers, right?
-Retail shopping.
+I think the canary in the coal mine of what we’re experiencing was the retailers – retail shopping.
 We’ve already seen J.C.
 Penney shut down over 138 stores this year.

 We’ve also seen Sears shut down, in the first half of the year, 180 stores.
 And now Sears announced a few weeks ago that they’re going to shut down another 150 stores between now and the end of the year.
 So, we’re seeing the retailers are already getting hit pretty hard.

-The Wall Street Journal also did a report in July where they analyzed 20 CEOs who had already left their companies in the first half of the year – and these are Fortune 500 companies – that had resigned or departed their company, and there were three main causes: activist investors, industry disruption, or succession planning, which was already in place.
+The Wall Street Journal also did a report in July where they analyzed 20 CEOs who had already left their companies in the first half of the year – and these are Fortune 500 companies – and there were three main causes: activist investors, industry disruption, or succession planning which was already in place.

-Of the 20 that had already had left their company, 12 had left because of industry disruption, because of their inability to handle how disruption was impacting their company and how they could transform them in a quick and fast way.
+Of the 20 that had already had left their company, 12 had left because of industry disruption, because of their inability to handle how disruption was impacting their company and transform it in a quick way.

 So we’re seeing new applications coming about and they’re not hitting enterprises head‑on, they’re hitting them from the side.
 They’re hitting them at a thousand cuts per day rather than a head‑on collision.